 Why choose Carnall Farrar?

 When you join Carnall Farrar, you will be working closely with our industry-leading partners and consultants, putting you in a great position to accelerate your path to becoming an accomplished business professional.

 Our analyst induction programme is led by our senior leadership team, allowing you to understand the business first-hand from the people who have built it.
 You will be able to build consulting skills, including project management, communication, problem solving and team work, as well as developing your knowledge of the NHS and public sector.

-We offer on-the-job learning, as well as access to an extensive range of in-house and external training opportunities.
+As well as on-the-job learning, you'll have access to an extensive range of in-house and external training opportunities.

 To support learning and development, all CF employees are assigned a senior member of staff (Partner or Principal), as a ‘development sponsor’.
 This is in addition to a day-to-day line manager who will be one of the senior team members on your project.
 You will also be given a peer buddy who will be your go to person and will be able to help you with any issues/questions that you have in your first year on the team.

 What will you do as an analyst at Carnall Farrar?

 - As an analyst you will develop skills in analytics, problem solving, organisational development, as well as project management.

 - You will participate in client meetings, actively engage with project tasks and successfully prioritise projects to meet deadlines

 - Competitive compensation